birth your family, your way

 Can I still have lab tests, diagnostic screenings and ultrasounds?

 Yes!
 Licensed Midwives (LMs) can order all routine tests, screens including the NIPT early genetic screening and ultrasounds.

 What happens at home birth?

-I see you for all regular and standard prenatal visits in my office from the beginning of your pregnancy.
-At around 36 weeks I will visit you at home to discuss logistics, explain the equipment I bring to the birth and review what to expect during labor and birth.
-During your labor, I will monitor both you and your baby.
+We see you for all regular and standard prenatal visits in our office from the beginning of your pregnancy.
+At around 36 weeks we visit you at home to discuss logistics, explain the equipment we bring to the birth and review what to expect during labor and birth.
+During your labor, we monitor both you and your baby.
 A second Licensed Midwife or a certified Midwife Assistant will arrive close to the end of your labor.
-After your baby is born and the health of you and your baby is thoroughly assessed and confirmed, I will leave you alone to rest, generally 2-3 hours after the birth.
-I will return to your home within 24-36 hours for your first postpartum visit and again once or twice in the first week.
-(You come to my office for the follow-up postpartum appointments.)
+After your baby is born and the health of you and your baby is thoroughly assessed and confirmed, we will leave you alone to rest, generally 2-3 hours after the birth.
+We will return to your home within 24-36 hours for your first postpartum visit and again once or twice in the first week.
+(You come to our office for the follow-up postpartum appointments.)

 What if there is an emergency?

 Prenatally we work together to minimize the likelihood of complications.
 Since we know that healthy women with normal pregnancies are at a lower risk for serious complications during birth, we limit our care to those women and their newborns.
 During labor and birth we monitor closely for signs of fetal distress and maternal exhaustion and take common sense measures to prevent further problems and minimize risks.

 The vast majority of home birth transports are for non-emergent reasons and happen in our cars.
 Should the need for transport arise, we will go with you to liaise with the staff so the transition is as smooth as possible and offer continuous support in the hospital.
 See my Safety, Equipment and Research page for more information.